aabde/sync-engine/README.md

 ### Complementary API Documentation

-If you mounted your server on DigitalOcean replace *localhost* in the following examples by the domain name of your server.
+If you mounted your server on DigitalOcean replace *localhost* in the following examples by the domain name or the IP address of your server.

+If you added your SSL key file and SSL certificate file, replace *http* by *https*.

 The endpoint listing all connected accounts `http://localhost:5555/accounts` has been disabled for security reasons.